department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 - Is buried in a national cemetery, in a gravesite with available space for burial of other family members in the future, **and**
 - At the time of the parent’s death, had no spouse, surviving spouse, or child who is buried in a national cemetery or may be eligible for burial when they pass away

-**Note:** If one of the specific categories listed below describes the deceased, read about their eligibility requirements for burial benefits.
 </div>

-### Find specific eligibility information for these groups of people
+### Find eligibility information for these categories

 <ul class="usa-accordion">
 <li>